renatobrf/kindle-teca/map/bigtech_work.md

 - content builder: learning sessions, hands-on

 ## Architecture products
-- migrations, modernization and automations
+- Migrations, modernization and automations
+- Integration and updating of legacy systems as well customizations
 - POCs and roadmaps

 ## Challenges